Parable of the Renegades

 A streak of tremors echoed on the floor with every step as Lucas made a mad dash for the girl reading his newly purposed diary.

-“Give that back!” he yelled, snatching the diary out of Rio’s hands before his momentum made him crash back-first to a wall.
+“Give that back!” he yelled and snatched the diary out of Rio’s hands before his momentum could make him crash back-first to a wall.

 The desperate sight of Lucas clutching the diary tight to his chest left Rio confused at first, but a feline smile crept to her face when she came to a realization.